thomberg1/NeuralMachineTranslation/README.md

 # NeuralMachineTranslation
-Experiments with Seq2Seq and transformer models and English to German translation.
+Experiments with Seq2Seq and Transformer models and English to German translation.

 This repository contains experiments with two machine translation models in pytorch.
 The first one is a sequence-to-sequence model with multi-head attention and the second model is a transformer as implemented in tensorflow.